 A criminal defense attorney can also advocate for the defendant, establishing a legal strategy that fits the specifics of the case.
 Evidence can be suppressed with the help of a good criminal defense lawyer who can challenge the prosecution if procedural rules of evidence were not followed, or for other reasons.

 DUI Manslaughter or murder charges are extremely serious.
 You need the help of a lawyer who can succeed in your defense.
-Call the Law Offices of David Michael Cantor now at 602.307.0808 to set up a free, 30-minute consultation regarding your case.
+Call DM Cantor now at 602.307.0808 to set up a free, 30-minute consultation regarding your case.